Thank you for reading our post, please rate this article at the end.

 If your casualty is unresponsive and doesn’t breathe, you need to perform CPR.
 However, if they’re unconscious and still breathing, you need to put them in a recovery position.

-Usually, if a blockage doesn’t clear, a person will automatically pass out.
+Usually, if a blockage doesn’t clear, a person will pass out automatically.
 And when they do, their throat relaxes, and you can start CPR.

 Here’s a general guide to how to perform CPR: